ARM-software/psa-arch-tests/README.md

 ## Introduction

-The Platform Security Architecture (PSA) is a holistic set of threat models, security analyses, hardware and firmware architecture specifications, and an open source firmware reference implementation.
-PSA provides a recipe, based on industry best practice, that allows security to be consistently designed in, at both a hardware and firmware level.
+This test suite is one of a set of resources provided by Arm that can help organizations develop products that meet the security requirements of PSA Certified on Arm-based platforms.
+The PSA Certified scheme provides a framework and methodology that helps silicon manufacturers, system software providers and OEMs to develop more secure products.
+Arm resources that support PSA Certified range from threat models, standard architectures that simplify development and increase portability, and open-source partnerships that provide ready-to-use software.
+You can read more about PSA Certified here at [https://www.psacertified.org](www.psacertified.org) and find more Arm resources here at [https://developer.arm.com/platform-security-resources](developer.arm.com/platform-security-resources).

-For more information, visit the PSA webpage [here](https://developer.arm.com/products/architecture/platform-security-architecture)
+For more information, visit the [PSA webpage](https://developer.arm.com/products/architecture/platform-security-architecture)

-### PSA APIs specifications
+### PSA Certified APIs specifications

-PSA APIs reference header files are located at [api-specs](api-specs/) directory.
+API reference header files can be found on the [PSA API github site](https://github.com/Arm-software/psa-api).

-### PSA Functional API Certification
+### PSA Certified API Compliance
-The [PSA Functional API tests](api-tests/dev_apis) are the basis for getting the PSA Functional API Certification.
+The [PSA Certified API tests](api-tests/dev_apis) are the basis for validating compliance with PSA Certified APIs.
 For more information on the certification program, see [psacertified.org](https://www.psacertified.org/functional-api-certification/)

 ## GitHub branch
-  - For functional API certification, use the release branch and pick the appropriate release tag.
+  - For API certification, use the release branch and pick the appropriate release tag.
   - To get the latest version of the code with bug fixes and new features, use the master branch.

 ## Architecture test suite

-The current implementation of the Architecture test suite contains tests for following PSA specifications.
+The current implementation of the Architecture test suite contains tests for following PSA Certified specifications.
 Arm licensees may contact their partner manager to obtain a copy of this specification. <br />

 Future versions of the test suite will be enhanced to include tests for other specifications of the Platform Security Architecture.